 Preclinical stage and clinical development are eligible.
 The involvement of SMEs is encouraged.

-Applicants envisaging to include clinical studies should provide details of their clinical studies in the dedicated annex using the template provided in the submission system.
-See definition of clinical studies in the introduction to this work programme part.
+Applicants should provide details of their clinical studies in the dedicated annex using the template provided in the submission system.
+As proposals under this topic are expected to include clinical studies, the use of the template is strongly encouraged.

-HORIZON-HLTH-2027-01-TOOL-03: Integrating New Approach Methodologies (NAMs) to advance biomedical research and regulatory testing
+HORIZON-HLTH-2026-01-TOOL-03: Integrating New Approach Methodologies (NAMs) to advance biomedical research and regulatory testing